iancze/TWA-3-orbit/README.md

     $ cd src/joint
     $ python sample.py

 This way we are always operating from the root directory and don't have to worry about traversing up and across the folder tree.
+I've created a `Makefile` which should now enable a much more efficient execution of these scripts.

+    # e.g.,
+    $ make wide-astro

+Open up `Makefile` to see all of the targets.

-## Introduction
+## Orbital fits

 Determining the architecture of the TWA 3 hierarchical triple system using a combination of ALMA CO 2-1 observations, radial velocity, and astrometric data.